-- The address where the child is to be picked up or delivered is outside the transportation route. - Child repeatedly ignores instructions to remain seated and buckled in the seat belt or does not follow safety rules. - Parents/escorts verbally abuse (i.e. cursing, screaming, threatening) the driver or any other staff. - Three or more occurrences of no authorized person to receive child when dropping off. - Failure to comply with safety regulations and Place of Safety rule by child or parent. - Transportation services are not utilized regularly. - Changes in number of students utilizing transportation for a particular bus route.
+- The address where the child is to be picked up or delivered is outside the transportation route. - Child repeatedly ignores instructions to remain seated and buckled in the seat belt or does not follow safety rules. - Parents/escorts verbally abuse (i.e. cursing, screaming, threatening) the driver or any other staff. - Three or more occurrences of no authorized person to receive child when dropping off. - Failure to comply with safety regulations and Place of Safety. - Transportation services are not utilized regularly. - Changes in number of students utilizing transportation for a particular bus route.